AitonGoldman/pinball_rules/cheatsheet.md

 * TD has discretion to wait 4 ball searches
 * TD has discretion to nudge ball
 * Ball in non-auto shooter lane considered stuck
-* Stuck balls that would have hit a kickback
-  * Kickback is trigerred and ball is considered a stuck ball
-  * Does NOT include manually triggered kickback devices
-* Stuck ball during multiball
-  * Player must make effort to "gain control"
-  * Alert TD
 * Can't intentionally cause ball search - ??

 # Intentional Ball Trap